 The body requires various nutrients to grow hair properly, including vitamins A, B, C, D and E and iron.
 Therefore, it’s vital to maintain a healthy diet filled with fish, nuts, seeds and leafy vegetables to avoid or minimise eyebrow hair loss.

-Research also shows that deficiencies in fatty acids like omega-3 and omega-6, biotin and zinc contribute to hair loss.7,8
+Research also shows that deficiencies in fatty acids like omega-3 and omega-6, biotin and zinc also contribute to hair loss.7,8

 Skin conditions